Actor & Artist

-Jordan Dell Harris (he/him/his) is a Jeff Award-Winning actor and singer based out of Chicago, Illinois.
+Jordan Dell Harris (he/him/his) is a Jeff Award-Winning actor and singer based in Chicago, Illinois.
 A Georgia native, Jordan began acting at the age of four, and he hasn't stopped since.
 He received a degree in Theatre from The University of Georgia and spent several years performing on professional stages in Atlanta before moving to Chicago.

-Jordan was last seen onstage in his Second City debut in QUEER EYE: The Musical Parody.
-Another recent favorite was playing Donald in The Boys in the Band (Windy City Playhouse; Joseph Jefferson Award Winner - Best Ensemble in a Play, Best Play).
-Other recent roles include playing Carver in the Chicago premiere of Sundown, Yellow Moon (Raven Theatre) and Whizzer in Falsettos (Actor's Express).
-Other selected credits include Evil Dead the Musical (Black Button Eyes; Joseph Jefferson Award Nomination - Best Performance in a Leading Role in a Musical), A Little Night Music (BoHo Theatre), Leave Me Alone!
+Jordan was last seen onstage playing James in the World Premiere of Mosque4Mosque at About Face Theatre.
+Recently, Jordan made his Second City debut in QUEER EYE: The Musical Parody and played Donald in The Boys in the Band (Windy City Playhouse; Joseph Jefferson Award Winner - Best Ensemble in a Play, Best Play).
+Other credits include Sundown, Yellow Moon (Raven Theatre), Falsettos (Actor's Express; Suzi Bass Award Nomination - Outstanding Acting Ensemble in a Musical), Evil Dead the Musical (Black Button Eyes; Joseph Jefferson Award Nomination - Best Performance in a Leading Role in a Musical), A Little Night Music (BoHo Theatre), Leave Me Alone!
 (The Story Theatre), BAT BOY: The Musical (Griffin Theatre; Joseph Jefferson Award nomination - Best Ensemble), and Wonderful Town (Goodman Theatre).

 Jordan is currently an Actor's Equity Membership Candidate and is proud to be represented by the fine folks at Gray Talent Group.